kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

    - If the CPUSet(assignments) is an exclusive CPUSet, a PLEG event is triggered.

-Note: If the kubelet restarts during the scale delay, there is no need to restart the timer after restoring the checkpoint, because the kubelet will reallocate the new cpuset and start the scale_delay_timer after restart.
-(HandlePodAdditions->kl.allocationManager.AddPod->m.canAdmitPod)
+Note: If the kubelet restarts during a pending scale-down delay, the scale-down operation is restarted from the beginning with a fresh `scale_delay_timer`.
+This is because the CPU Manager does not persist `preAssignments` or active timers to the checkpoint — only the current `assignments` (the original cpuset before scale-down) are preserved.
+Upon restart, the kubelet observes a mismatch between the container's desired CPU request (from the Pod spec) and the allocated CPUs (from the checkpoint), triggering a new allocation cycle.
+This results in new `preAssignments` being created and a new `scale_delay_timer` being started, ensuring the full `scale-delay-time` delay is guaranteed even after a restart.

 ##### Scale-Down Delay Timing